-The school will make parents/carers aware that while they are permitted to take photographs/videos during school performances/events, that these are for private use only, as long as they are not of an indecent nature.

-Should any photographs/videos be shared without consent from the individuals within the photograph/video then they are breaking data protection laws, and the school reserve the right to report the breach of data protection to the Information Commissioners Office (ICO)
+The school will make parents/carers aware that while they are permitted to take photographs/videos during school performances/events, that these are for private use only, as long as they are not of an indecent nature, and while these can be shared and viewed by friends and family, if they are made available to be viewed by an indefinite number of people then this is likely to no longer be considered a private use and date protection law may apply.
+Should this be the case the school reserve the right to report the breach of data protection to the Information Commissioners Office (ICO).